 Bitbucket Cloud Auth Module

-Bitbucket Cloud authentication module is a pre-configured OAuth 2.0 auth module that lets users log in to Hub and any connected services with their Bitbucket Cloud credentials.
+The Bitbucket Cloud authentication module is a pre-configured OAuth 2.0 auth module that lets users log in to Hub and any connected services with their Bitbucket Cloud credentials.

-Enable OAuth 2.0 Authentication
+Enable Bitbucket Cloud Authentication

 To allow users with existing accounts in Bitbucket Cloud to log in to Hub, enable the authentication module.